We must all come to terms with an unpleasant truth: Millions of Americans will lose their jobs this year.

 As you prepare for future career opportunities, never stop building knowledge.
 A variety of organizations provide professional development.
 For example, Toastmasters International helps improve your public speaking ability.
 Also, consider joining a professional association to take advantage of free or discounted training.

-Of course, public institutions like Colorado State University also offer online degrees and professional education in areas such as business, information technology, engineering, project management and much more.
+Of course, public institutions also offer online degrees and professional education in areas such as business, information technology, engineering, project management and much more.
 Online education provides the flexibility to earn new credentials on your schedule from wherever you are (and is frequently more affordable).

 3. Be concise, organized and specific with your application materials.
 Hiring managers and committees process a lot of applications for a single job search.
 The first step to narrowing down a pool of applicants usually involves skimming application materials for minimum qualifications and eliminating anyone who doesn’t meet them.